 On December 5, 2023, the Company authorized 10,000,000 shares of preferred stock with a par value of \$0.01.
 The rights and preferences of preferred shareholders have not been determined as of the date of filing.
-The Company had no preferred shares issued or outstanding as of the year ended December 31, 2023.
+The Company had no preferred shares issued or outstanding as of the year ended December 31, 2024 and 2023, respectively.